productboardlabs/envdoctor/Readme.md

 ### Utilities

-There are set of utilities currently provided by core `envdoctor` package.
+There are set of utilities currently provided by `@envdoctor/core` package.

 - exec (which is re-exported https://github.com/sindresorhus/execa)